bradai-zied/OracleXAPI/README.md

 Date response : Date time must be in body as  "YYYY-MM-DDTHH:MI:SS"

 # Contributing
 Welcome to Contribute, bigger project based on this one will be started soon

+# Credits
+Big thanks to https://github.com/o1lab  inspire me for the project